Global Employment Law Updates 2026: Americas

 Argentina

-Proposed Reforms to the Employment Contract Law
+Amendments to the Employment Contract Law

 Employment Status, Registration, and Platform Work

-A central feature of the proposed reform is clarification of the distinction between employment relationships and independent services.
+A central feature of the reforms is clarification of the distinction between employment relationships and independent services.
 The draft bill would limit the presumption of employee status where independence can be demonstrated through objective documentation, such as written contracts, invoicing, and payment records.
 Joint liability rules in subcontracting arrangements may also be revised, potentially reducing principal employer exposure where statutory documentary controls are satisfied.

 The proposals further envisage the digitalisation and centralisation of labour registration through the Revenue and Customs Control Agency (ARCA).
 Employment records would be maintained electronically, with failures to register continuing to give rise to a presumption in favour of the worker.
 These measures are intended to streamline compliance, improve traceability, and reduce litigation linked to formal registration breaches.